What is suicide?

 How many deaths have resulted from suicide in Florida?

-- In 2015, there were a total of 3,152 deaths by suicide in Florida according to the American Association of Suicidology.
+- In 2016, there were a total of 3,122 deaths by suicide in Florida according to the Florida Vital Statistics Annual Report (2016)

 How many high school students have attempted suicide in Florida?